akirasosa/embedded_dl_with_rust/README.md

 C++ is the most widely used for embedded system, but its productivity is low and it sometimes ships unsafe code.
 Rust can give developers both of performance and safety.

 This repository uses C++ only for minimal usage which interacts with GPU using TensorRT.
 The rest of codes are all written by Rust.
-It's useful to make some apps which use GPU in embedded system.
+It's useful to make an app which uses GPU in embedded system.

 ## Requirements